variousauthors/mandala/db/content/watercloset.md

 #candor bramble asp
 In spite of yourself, you step in to the room and crouch down to examine the doll house.
-There is a modern doll perched on the roof, dangling its naked feet infront of one of the windows, but aside from that the house looks neglected.
+There is a modern doll perched on the roof, dangling its naked feet in front of one of the windows, but aside from that the house looks neglected.
-The inside is dark; looking in through one of the windows reminds you of a { childhood memory }.
+The inside is dark; looking in through one of the windows reminds you of a { childhood memory }. childhood memory: you found a mouse hole once when you were young, and could not help but stare into it, hoping for borrowers.
 After a moment, you leave the room and head back to the [[hallway|second home foyer narrow hallway]].